Tutorial on amortized optimization

 The policy learning of many model-free actor-critic reinforcement learning algorithms on continuous spaces can be seen as objective-based amortization of the max-$Q$ operation in \cref{eq:Q-opt}.
-This includes the policy improvement step for deterministic policies as pioneered by the deterministic policy gradient (DPG) by \citet{silver2014dpg}, deep deterministic policy gradient (DDPG) by \citet{lillicrap2015continuous}, and and twin delayed DDPG (TD3) by \citet{fujimoto2018td3}.
+This includes the policy improvement step for deterministic policies as pioneered by the deterministic policy gradient (DPG) by \citet{silver2014dpg}, deep deterministic policy gradient (DDPG) by \citet{lillicrap2015continuous}, and twin delayed DDPG (TD3) by \citet{fujimoto2018td3}.
 All of these methods interweave 1) \emph{policy evaluation} to estimate the state-action value $Q^{\pi_\theta}$ of the current policy $\pi_\theta$, and 2) \emph{policy improvement} to find the policy that best-optimizes the max-Q operation with

-\textbf{Summary.} The DPG family of methods perform objective-based amortization of the max-$Q$ optimization problem with $\gA_{\rm DPG}\defeq (-Q, \gU, \gX, p(x), \pi_\theta, \gL_{\rm obj})$.
+\textbf{Summary.} The DPG family of methods perform objective-based amortization of the max-$Q$ optimization problem with

-\subsubsection{The stochastic value gradient and soft actor-critic}
+\subsection{The stochastic value gradient and soft actor-critic}

 This amortization viewpoint can be extended to \emph{stochastic} systems and policies that use the \emph{stochastic value gradient} (SVG) and covers a range of model-free to model-based method depending on how the value is estimated \citep{byravan2019imagined,hafner2019dream,byravan2021evaluating,amos2021model}.
 As observed in \citet{haarnoja2018soft,amos2021model}, the policy update step in the soft actor-critic can also be seen as a model-free stochastic value gradient with the value estimate regularized or ``softened'' with an entropy term.
 These methods learn policies $\pi_\theta$ that amortize the solution to a stochastic optimization problem, such as \cref{eq:Q-opt-sto-exp,eq:Q-opt-sto-kl}, over some distribution of states $p(x)$, such as the stationary state distribution or an approximation of it with a replay buffer.